 To avoid food waste you want to look at your weekly (or monthly) meal plans and make sure that you are doing them in an efficient manner.

-There are two ways to meal plan, both the traditional method which is shopping at home before shopping in-store, and the reverse method which has ou in the store before coming home and making a list of meals.
+There are two ways to meal plan, the traditional method is shopping at home before shopping in-store, and the reverse method which has you in the store before coming home and making a list of meals.

 By meal planning from home first, you are given a higher chance of an opportunity to use that can of cream corn you accidentally grabbed instead of the whole kernel that was next to it.